What is the Minnesota franchise tax?

 If half your $1 million in receipts come from Minnesota, only $500,000 faces state tax.
 Multiply that by the flat 9.8% corporate rate, and you owe $49,000.

 Even when your calculated tax is minimal, Minnesota still expects a minimum fee from most corporations, S corps, partnerships, and electing LLCs.
 This fee scales based on your Minnesota property, payroll, and sales through brackets published yearly in the Form M4 instructions.
-Sole proprietorships escape this requirement.
+Sole proprietors and estates/trusts are exempt from the minimum fee.

 Say your apportioned income creates only a $300 tax bill, but your Minnesota presence puts you in a $500 minimum-fee bracket.
 You pay $500, the higher amount.
 Conversely, if your calculated tax is $49,000 and the fee bracket says $1,000, you pay $49,000.

 Operating for less than a full tax year?
-The minimum fee prorates—six months of operations, which means roughly half the annual amount.
+The minimum fee prorates: six months of operations means roughly half the annual amount.
 The income tax doesn't prorate, though.
 Income earned during that shorter period still faces the full 9.8% rate.

 How to file